AresValley/Artemis-DB/static/381/description.md

-ProVoice is a digital voice mode used in EDACS trunked systems.
+Primex Wireless Time Sync is a VHF Time Synchronization signal used in Primex Wireless's XR Series.